How Long Should A Sheel Dog Training Session Be

 Several elements can affect a dog’s ability to maintain focus.
 Age, breed, and individual temperament play significant roles.
 Younger dogs, for instance, often exhibit shorter attention spans compared to their older counterparts.
 Similarly, certain breeds are naturally more attentive than others, which can influence the duration and type of activities they engage in.

-See also When To Start Gun Dog Training
+See also Is It Good To Use A Clicker For Dog Training

 Optimal Engagement Durations